FreeCAD/FreeCAD/src/Tools/typing/README.md

 python3 src/Tools/typing/generate_stubs.py lint-docs --root .
 ```

-Generate Markdown API docs from the curated source-adjacent stubs with:
+Generate MDX API docs from the curated source-adjacent stubs with:

 ```sh
 python3 src/Tools/typing/generate_stubs.py docs --root . --out-dir src/Tools/typing/generated/api-docs
 ```

 This command reads the same curated stub inputs as the typing pipeline and
-emits package-shaped Markdown pages that are suitable for later integration
+emits package-shaped MDX pages that are suitable for later integration
 with Astro Starlight or another static documentation site.

+Pass `--source-base-url` to include links back to the authored `.pyi` files in
+the generated reference pages.

 This lint checks the curated source files that now carry hand-written typing
 documentation, not the entire generated public stub tree.
 It requires module